rails/webpacker/README.md

 ## Ready for React

-To use Webpacker with React, just create a new app with `rails new myapp --webpack=react` (or run `rails webpacker:install:react` on a Rails app already setup with webpacker), and all the relevant dependencies will be added via yarn and changes to the configuration files made.
+To use Webpacker with React, just create a new app with `./bin/rails new myapp --webpack=react` (or run `rails webpacker:install:react` on a Rails app already setup with webpacker), and all the relevant dependencies will be added via yarn and changes to the configuration files made.
 Now you can create JSX files and have them properly compiled automatically.

 ## Ready for Angular with TypeScript

-To use Webpacker with Angular, just create a new app with `rails new myapp --webpack=angular` (or run `rails webpacker:install:angular` on a Rails app already setup with webpacker).
+To use Webpacker with Angular, just create a new app with `./bin/rails new myapp --webpack=angular` (or run `rails webpacker:install:angular` on a Rails app already setup with webpacker).
 TypeScript support and the Angular core libraries will be added via yarn and changes to the configuration files made.
 An example component written in TypeScript is also added to your project in `app/javascript` so that you can experiment Angular right away.

 ## Ready for Vue

-To use Webpacker with Vue, just create a new app with `rails new myapp --webpack=vue` (or run `rails webpacker:install:vue` on a Rails app already setup with webpacker).
+To use Webpacker with Vue, just create a new app with `./bin/rails new myapp --webpack=vue` (or run `rails webpacker:install:vue` on a Rails app already setup with webpacker).
 Vue and its supported libraries will be added via yarn and changes to the configuration files made.
 An example component is also added to your project in `app/javascript` so that you can experiment Vue right away.

 ## Ready for Elm

-To use Webpacker with [Elm](http://elm-lang.org), create a new app with `rails new myapp --webpack=elm` (or run `rails webpacker:install:elm` on a Rails app already setup with webpacker).
+To use Webpacker with [Elm](http://elm-lang.org), create a new app with `./bin/rails new myapp --webpack=elm` (or run `rails webpacker:install:elm` on a Rails app already setup with webpacker).
 The Elm library and core packages will be added via Yarn and Elm itself.
 An example `Main.elm` app is also added to your project in `app/javascript` so that you can experiment with Elm right away.